Home > Blog > The #1 Tip To Transform Your Social Media Engagement (And Delight People With Visual Disabilities)

 Then, you spot one of those epic, Jamie Shields (Registered Blind ADHD Rhino) posters about Alt text.

 And, you start to wonder…can alt text help you turn your message into a strong post?
-A post that’s engaging and valuable for people who are blind or have low vision?
+A post that’s engaging and valuable for people with visual disabilities?

-In this post, you’ll learn 3 big things about Alt text so you can start including people with visual disabilities.
+In this post, you’ll learn 3 big things about Alt text so you can start creating more inclusive content that engages a wider audience.

 1. What is alt text and why it’s important